Why rescue projects fail even when you do everything right

 I started my career in 2006, working for a small web agency; it was my first job out of university, and I was a complete novice in the field of professional web development.
 This was the sort of place where version control systems weren’t a thing and deploying to production was something you did by FTPing files to the server; in 2006, that was still the most common way to do things.

-Later, I joined an online ecommerce retailer, where for the first time I was working as part of a proper team, working in an “Agile” way (it was SCRUM, basically, but I didn’t know much about that sort of thing back then).
+Later, I joined an online ecommerce retailer, where for the first time I was working as part of a proper team, working in an “Agile” way (it was Scrum, basically, but I didn’t know much about that sort of thing back then).

 At one point, we had three different versions of the application all running concurrently; the original version, the version a previous team had been building to fix the original… and the version our team built to replace both of those (sorry).
 I don’t know if the third version was ever finished; by that time, the global economic slowdown had put paid to that job and I’d moved on.